-While using your device, you may notice that VoiceOver announces changes from portrait to landscape orientation, which can relocate interface elements and thus be incredibly frustrating.
+While using your iPhone, you may notice that VoiceOver announces changes from portrait to landscape orientation, which can relocate interface elements and thus be incredibly frustrating.

-Portrait orientation is when the charging port is pointing toward you; landscape orientation is when the device is turned to the side, and is most useful when extra screen real-estate is needed.
-However, if like me, you always use your device in portrait orientation, you can prevent it from being changed, regardless of the physical position of the device.
+Portrait orientation is when the charging port is pointing toward you; landscape orientation is when the iPhone is turned to the side, and is most useful when extra screen real-estate is needed.
+However, if like me, you find the sudden relocation of elements disorienting, you can lock your iPhone to portrait orientation, no matter its physical position.

 To do this, place one finger on the status bar and swipe up with three fingers to reveal the Control Center.
-Alternatively, on devices without a Home button, the Control Center can be revealed by placing your finger on the top edge of the screen until you hear a brief tone, and then sliding straight down until you hear the second tone.
-Double-tap the, “Lock rotation,” switch to turn it on, and go home to dismiss the view.
+Alternatively, on iPhones without a Home button, the Control Center can be revealed by placing your finger on the top edge of the screen and when you hear a brief tone, sliding it straight down until you hear the second tone.
+Double-tap the “Lock rotation” switch to turn it on, and go home to dismiss the view.